OrpazBenAharon/LPR-Project/README.md

   # Example: Training Restormer on Dataset B
     python src/train_restormer.py --data-dir data/B --experiment-name "LPR_B"
 ```
 - **Data loading:** The custom LicensePlateDataset class reads all image pairs into memory once and applies any necessary transforms (tensor conversion, normalization).
-PyTorch DataLoaders turn the dataset class into an iterable over batches, shuffle batches (only for training set), and deliver them to the model in the training loop.
+PyTorch DataLoaders turn the dataset class into an iterable over batches, shuffle batches (only for the training set), and deliver them to the model in the training loop.
 - **Model setup:** The selected model is moved to the GPU.
 The script defines a loss (e.g., MSE) and an optimizer (e.g., AdamW).
 It defines a learning rate scheduler (e.g., CosineAnnealingLR).
 A fixed seed fixes data order and weight initialization.
 - **Training loop:** For U-Net and GANs, each epoch shuffles batches, runs forward pass, computes loss, back-propagates, updates weights, then runs a no-gradient validation pass.
 Diffusion follows the same cycle, but first adds noise to each input and predicts that noise across scheduled timesteps.
 After validation, the script logs loss, MSE, SSIM, and PSNR to MLflow and keeps the model state with the best validation SSIM.
 - **Post-training:** After the final epoch or step, the best model weights are loaded.
 Evaluated on the unseen test set.
 Test MSE, SSIM, and PSNR are logged.
 The trained model is logged with an environment file for dependencies.